-- (a) The application for rezoning shall contain: - (1) A current certified, signed, and sealed survey prepared by a state licensed professional land surveyor; - (2) The street location as near as may be given; - (3) The name and address of the owner of the premises; - (4) The current designation on the adopted future land use map and the current zoning district classification; - (5) The proposed zoning district classification for which the application is made, and, if a comprehensive plan amendment is being requested simultaneously, the proposed designation on the future land use map; - (6) A description of the existing uses of the premises; and - (7) A clear and concise statement of the reasons advanced why such change in zoning classification is (or will be) consistent with the comprehensive plan and the land should be rezoned.

-- (b) The application shall include an accurate plat or development plan of the premises involved and all premises within at least three hundred (300) feet thereof on a scale no smaller than two hundred (200) feet to the inch. - (c) The application shall be signed by the applicant or his authorized agent and by the property owner if different than the applicant, or his authorized agent and these signatures shall be notarized.

-(d) The applicant may attach to such application any studies or written statements relevant upon the matter.
+- (a) The application for rezoning shall contain: - (1) A current certified, signed and sealed survey prepared by a state licensed professional land surveyor; - (2) The street location as near as may be given; - (3) The name and address of the owner of the premises; - (4) The current designation on the adopted future land use map and the current existing land use and zoning district classification; - (5) The proposed land use and zoning district classification for which the application is made, and, if a comprehensive plan amendment is being requested simultaneously, the proposed designation on the future land use map; - (6) A description of the existing uses of the premises; and - (7) A clear and concise statement of the reasons advanced why such change in land use and/or zoning classification is (or will be) consistent with the comprehensive plan and the land should be made-rezoned. - (b) The application shall include an accurate plat or development plan of the premises involved and all premises within at least three hundred (300) feet thereof on a scale no smaller than two-four hundred (200) (400) feet to the inch. - (c) The application shall be signed by the applicant or his authorized agent and by the property owner if different than the applicant, or his authorized agent and these signatures shall be notarized. - (d) The applicant may attach to such application any written support for such change, signed by owners of property within two hundred (200) feet of the premises for which such change is requested or other-studies or written statements relevant bearing materially upon the matter.